 DVs with Special Interest License Plates

 If you choose to have special interest license plates on your vehicle rather than DV plates, you must have a DP parking placard.
-Please see Disabled Person Parking Placard and Plates Fast Facts (FFVR 07).
+Please see Disabled Person Parking Placard and Plates (FFVR 07) Fast Facts brochure.

 You may request the DV fee exemption on issuance of Purple Heart license plates in lieu of the DV license plates.
 In addition to the requirements for a DV license plate, proof of eligibility documentation is required for Purple Heart license plates.
-If you choose to have Purple Heart license plates in lieu of the DV license plates, you must have a DP parking placard in order to receive DP parking privileges.
-Please see Disabled Person Parking Placard and Plates Fast Facts (FFVR 07).
+If you choose to have Purple Heart license plates in lieu of the DV license plates, you must have a DP parking placard.
+Please see Disabled Person Parking Placard and Plates (FFVR 07) Fast Facts brochure.

 Disabled Veteran License Plates Fee Exemption

 - A qualified DV is exempt from the payment of all fees except fees for duplicates, for one passenger motor vehicle, motorcycle, or commercial vehicle with an unladen weight of 8,000 pounds or less not used for transportation for hire, compensation, or profit, which is owned by the DV and displays DV license plates.